Gweronx/Jezeri/README.md

   print "Hello, World!"
 finish
 ```
-_Program defines the name of the output file.
+_`program` defines the name of the output file.
 Even if this file is named askjdas.jz Jezeri will output Test._
 ```
 program MadLibs
 start main()